uidotdev/react-course-curriculum/README.md

  * Start webpack and make sure everything is working

 ##Step 2: Let React Router handle Routing
 The next step I take is setting up React Router to handle my routing.
-Before I jump into any real coding, again, I make sure everythig is wired up correctly.
+Before I jump into any real coding, again, I make sure everything is wired up correctly.

  * Move your HelloWorld component to a Main.js file (I have mine located in a containers folder)
  * Set up your route configuration file to activate the Main component whenever a user hits the index '/' path of your app.